 Carly’s emergence was the second in a trifecta of significant feminist and musical events that NextTribe writer and board member described in her beloved 2008 bestseller Girls Like Us: Carole King, Joni Mitchell, Carly Simon–And the Journey of a Generation.
 To celebrate this major anniversary, we’re re-publishing an intimate, frolicsome, and revealing interview that Carly and her daughter Sally Taylor, gave to Sheila in September 2018.
 Enjoy!

-“Mama and I are cuddling in bed, and we want to talk to you!” the vivacious Sally Taylor is saying on an early August morning.
-They’re at Mama Carly Simon’s rambling elegant house—a farm, really—on Martha’s Vineyard, the one she lived in even well before her 1983 divorce from Sally’s father, James Taylor.
+I get the call on an early August morning.
+“Mama and I are cuddling in bed, and we want to talk to you!” the vivacious voice on the line says.
+It belongs to Sally Taylor, and Mama is Carly Simon.
+The two are hanging out on a summer weekend in They’re Carly’s rambling elegant house—a farm, really—on Martha’s Vineyard, the one she lived in even well before her 1983 divorce from Sally’s father, James Taylor.

-“Oh, the life on the farm!” they are saying, almost in unison.
-“It takes an unbelievable amount of energy to run this place,” says Carly.
+Almost in unison, they declare, “Oh, the life on the farm!”
+Then Carly sighs and says, “It takes an unbelievable amount of energy to run this place.”

 Sally: Every day it’s something.
 A horse has a hurt shoe.

 Carly: Or a goat sticks his face through a fence.

 Sally: The goat gets out and eats everything.